9h03n1x/rag-streamdeck-dev/ui-components/property-inspector-basics.md

 ## Overview

 Property Inspectors are HTML-based user interfaces that allow users to configure action settings within Stream Deck.
-They run in a Chromium-based browser environment.
+They run in a Chromium-based browser environment and use the [SDPI Components library](https://sdpi-components.dev/) for consistent, easy-to-use UI elements.

 ## File Structure